Brikas/AE/KLC.md

 		- Skill of convincing people that you know might **be core** id:: 65f35a93-8093-46f4-aa7d-991254b43a91
 			- *popular in consultancies*
+		- After notes
+			- interesting cuz its franchise
+			- Sticky licky could also be used for UNDP
+			- Maybe they were making the Workplace as an ((66227749-7be1-49d7-ad75-919007e2082f)) #verified -
 	- L6: [[Basecamp]]: **[[Organisational Politics]]**
 	  background-color:: gray
 	  collapsed:: true
 		- Optional Readings
+		  collapsed:: true
 			- [The Tech Industry’s Gender-Discrimination Problem _ The New Yorker](G:/My Drive/CBS/KLCM/The Tech Industry’s Gender-Discrimination Problem _ The New Yorker.pdf)
 		- Class Notes
+		  collapsed:: true
 			- ((65eb0a7d-8aaf-41da-8072-00c000eec229))
 				- My point
 					- Misalignment between employees POV and Founders